DiogoRibeiro7/nosql-databases-labs/exercises/mongo_db_practice_shell.md

   writer: "J.R.R Tolkien",
   year: "2002",
   franchise: "The Hobbit",
-  synopsis: "Bilbo and Company are forced to engage in a war against an array of combatants and keep the Lonely Mountain from falling into the hands of a rising darkness."
+  synopsis:
-});
+    "Bilbo and Company are forced to engage in a war against an array of combatants and keep the Lonely Mountain from falling into the hands of a rising darkness.", });
 ```